-The second Zaniboni Scholoar, Guo-fu Hu, PhD, Associate Professor of Medicine, Tufts University of Medicine; Principal Investigator, Hematology/Oncology, was presented with the competitive Zaniboni Scholar Award in Breast Cancer Research in Fall 2016.
+The second Zaniboni Scholar, Guo-fu Hu, PhD, Associate Professor of Medicine, Tufts University of Medicine; Principal Investigator, Hematology/Oncology, was presented with the competitive Zaniboni Scholar Award in Breast Cancer Research in Fall 2016.
 The award provides funding for Dr. Hu for the next two years to support his research project, “Targeting Angiogenin/PlexinB2 to Chemosensitize Breast Cancer Stem Cells and Prevent Bone Metastasis.”
 Visit Dr. Hu's laboratory website for more information >

 In June 2000, Diane Connolly-Zaniboni lost her battle with inflammatory breast cancer (IBC) at the age of 39.
 Despite her ongoing struggle, in her last two years she pushed for the creation of the license plates to benefit breast cancer research.